XimeraProject/ximeraFirstSteps/README.md

 The current production site has been used since 2016 for hundreds of courses by many thousands of students.
 These courses will continue to work unchanged in the new version, with an updated layout.
 New functionality will become available for new or updated courses.

-#  Further steps if you liked what you saw
+#  Next steps if you liked what you saw

+At this point, authors should check out the [Ximera User Manual](https://github.com/XimeraProject/ximeraManuals/releases/download/v1.5.0/ximeraUserManual.pdf), and/or contact Ximera developers for assistance at: ximera@math.osu.edu

 ## Use Github Codespaces for further experimenting with Ximera

-For further experimenting, you need a personal copy of this repository, where you can save changes.

 If you decide to make your own **new** Ximera content, it is better to create a new repo using [ximeraNewProject](https://github.com/XimeraProject/ximeraNewProject) as a **Template**.
 There should be a large green "Use this template" button near the top-right of that page.
 You could also start a **Template** from this [ximeraFirstSteps](https://github.com/XimeraProject/ximeraFirstSteps) repo, which contains some more demo files.